 - Increasing guest engagement.
 We have developed initiatives to increase profitable guest traffic and sales in our restaurants through greater frequency of visits and increasing our average guest check.
-We plan to grow our average check through selling incremental items while allowing the guest to manage their total cost with different price points.
+Our strategy to increase engagement with guests is supported by our brand transformation initiative and restaurant remodeling program as well as a service model which encourages our team members to build a connection with our guests.
+Additionally, we plan to grow our average check through selling incremental items while allowing our guests to manage their total cost with different price points.
 See "Marketing and Advertising" below for additional information about our marketing strategy and initiatives. - Improving operational efficiencies and expense management.
-We continue to focus on managing our expenses in the operation of our restaurants and in our selling, general and administrative functions.
+We continue to focus on managing our expenses in the operation of our restaurants and in our selling, general, and administrative functions.
 Our restaurant operating costs include food and other commodities, labor cost and benefits, restaurant supplies, utilities, occupancy, and other operating costs.
-Macroeconomic and other external factors, such as commodity and other price increases have historically resulted in upward trends in these costs.
-We have been implementing multiple programs to mitigate the impact of these external factors, including continued optimization of our distribution and supply chain relationships, labor productivity improvement efforts and initiatives to streamline operational processes.
-We are in the process of implementing a major overhaul of our data infrastructure, including the replacement of several key operational and financial systems.
+Macroeconomic and other external factors, such as increases in commodity, labor, and other prices have historically resulted in upward trends in these restaurant operating costs.
+We have implemented multiple programs to mitigate the impact of these external factors, including continued optimization of our distribution and supply chain relationships, labor productivity improvement efforts, and initiatives to streamline operational processes.
+We are in the process of implementing a major overhaul of our data infrastructure, including the replacement of operational, payroll, and talent management systems.
 We will continue these initiatives and examine additional opportunities to reduce overhead costs and improve efficiencies throughout our organization as part of our ongoing cost management efforts. - Expanding our footprint.
-We are focused on disciplined deployment of capital to both grow the brand and to maximize long-term shareholder returns by optimizing the return on our capital investments.
-Capital development decisions include the evaluation of a number of opportunities including new development sites, restaurant sizes, markets and trade areas, relocations and remodels.
-Other capital allocation decisions include the appropriate mix of Company-owned and franchise units, debt levels, capital structure and use of capital we generate.
-In fiscal year 2013, we opened 22 new Company-owned restaurants, including one Red Robin's Burger Works®, our fast casual prototype, relocated two Red Robin® restaurants and remodeled 19 Red Robin® restaurants to our new brand standards.
-We plan on opening 20 new Company-owned Red Robin® restaurants in fiscal year 2014, in addition to five Red Robin's

-Burger Works® restaurants, We also plan to remodel another 50 Red Robin® restaurants, in addition to the 32 restaurants remodeled in fiscal years 2013 and 2012.
+We believe that disciplined deployment of capital to optimize the return on our capital investments will allow us to both grow the brand and to maximize long-term shareholder returns.
+Capital deployment decisions include the evaluation of a number of opportunities including making determinations as to new development sites, restaurant sizes, markets and trade areas, relocations, and remodels.
+Other capital allocation decisions include the appropriate mix of Company-owned and franchise units, debt levels, capital structure, and use of capital generated by operation.
+In fiscal year 2014, we opened 22 new Company-owned restaurants, including three Red Robin Burger Works, our fast casual prototype, relocated one Red Robin restaurant, and completed the acquisition of 36 Red Robin franchised restaurants in the United States and Canada.
+In addition, we remodeled 74 Red Robin restaurants to our new brand standards, bringing the total number of restaurants remodeled to our new standards to 104.
+We plan on opening 20 new Company-owned Red Robin restaurants in fiscal year 2015, in addition to five Red Robin Burger Works restaurants.
+We also plan to remodel at least 125 additional Red Robin restaurants to our new brand standards in fiscal year 2015, which will result in over 225 restaurants conforming to the new design standards.